Tell us about the idea behind this mix. Where did you record it?

 I’m a resident, but I also work for Unsound, mostly doing administrative and logistic work.

 What will be this year’s topic?

-Unfortunately, the topic is still a secret, but it will be announced soon.
-For sure this edition will be special since it’s the 15th edition of Unsound!
+Unfortunately, it’s still a secret, but it will be announced soon.
+For sure, this edition will be special, since it’s the 15th edition of Unsound!

-Unsound festival makes great work in developing and promoting electronic music in Poland.
+Unsound festival does great work developing and promoting electronic music in Poland.
 Many artists play in Kraków for the first time because of Unsound.
-I think that festival gives a lot of musical inspiration, especially since Kraków audience is becoming more open towards different music.
+I think the festival gives a lot of musical inspiration, especially since Kraków’s audience is becoming more open towards different music.

-Nature, especially mountains.
-I would like to spend all my free time in mountains if only I could.
-I’m also fascinated with unexplained mysteries of paranormal phenomena.
-Science fiction and technological progress throughout the 70’s and 80’s also inspires me, as well as the infinity of space.
+It’s nature, especially mountains.
+I would spend all my free time in the mountains if I could.
+I’m also fascinated by different unexplained mysteries of paranormal phenomena.
+Science fiction and technological progress throughout the ’70s and the ’80s also inspire me, as well as the infinity of space.

 What are your plans for 2017?

 I have a lot on my plate, but I like it.
-For sure I will be playing a lot — my calendar is already filling up and I’m very excited about it.
-Aside from being a DJ, I am the booking manager of Szpitalna 1 club, which is quite time consuming, but so worth it.
-In addition, I’m currently working on my own productions, which hopefully will be ready to come into the world soon.
+I will surely be playing a lot — my calendar is already filling up and I’m very excited about it.
+Aside from being a DJ, I am the booking manager of Szpitalna 1 club, which is quite time-consuming, but so worth it.
+In addition, I’m currently working on my own productions, which hopefully will be ready to come out soon.